wenjie2wang/splines2/README.md

-Since v0.3.0, the implementation of the main functions has been rewritten in C++ with the help of the **Rcpp** and **RcppArmadillo** package.
+Since v0.3.0, the implementation of the main functions has been rewritten in C++ with the help of the **Rcpp** and **RcppArmadillo** packages.
 The computational performance has thus been boosted and comparable with the function `splines::splineDesign()`.

 Some quick micro-benchmarks are provided for reference as follows: